-The last known major roosting caves on Tutuila, American Samoa, are part of customary lands belonging to the village of Afono.
+Land ownership in American Samoa generally follows a historic village tradition.
+Large sections of land around each village are controlled by that village for the use by the village residents.
+The last known major Pacific sheath-tailed bat roosting caves on Tutuila, American Samoa, are part of customary lands belonging to the village of Afono.